Vorkharium/vorkharium.github.io/_posts/2024-10-31-NetExec-and-CrackMapExec-Cheatsheet.md.md

 sudo apt install crackmapexec
 ```

-Note: Sometimes it's worth using both tools to discard false negatives and false positives.
+`Important Note`: Sometimes it's worth using both tools to discard false negatives and false positives.

 # NetExec Commands
+The IP address `172.16.150.20` will be used as an example for the Domain Controller (DC01) IP address.
 ## Enumeration
 ```shell
 # Enumerating Network (Find active reachable hosts)